pods for primates : a catalogue of surfboards in australia since 1900

 surfresearch.com.au

-1949 - 1953
+1948 - 1953

 Bob Simmons Malibu Circa 1947

-Surfer July 1976 Volume17 Number 2 Page 46
+Surfer July 1976 Volume17 Number 2 page 46

 Les Williams Archives

-Although his boards were probably never currently surfed in Australia, the contribution of Bob Simmons to sufboard construction is integral to any history of sufboard design.
-While the Tom Blake Hollow board had secured it's position as the prefered paddling board in Hawaii and California, unlike Australia, it did not dominate wave riding .
+Although his boards were probably never currently surfed in Australia, the contribution of Bob Simmons to surfboard construction,while occasionally over-rated, is integral to any history of surfboard design.

-In both surfing centres the ancient Alaia designs retained popularity and were still being replicated, although lenghts had increased up to 12 feet and weight had been greatly reduced by laminating balsa wood between redwood stringers and rails.
-Alternatively timber sections could be chambered before lamination.
-See Popular Science magazine, 1938.
-These were the first factory boards, manufactured by Pacific Homes Systems in California, noteably the infamous Swastika model of 1939.
+In both surfing centres the ancient alaia designs retained popularity and were still being replicated, although lengths had increased up to 12 feet and weight had been greatly reduced by laminating balsa wood between redwood stringers and rails.

 During the late 1940's Bob Simmons' experiments with surfboard design had convinced him of the benefits of scooped nose lift, and he became known for his ''scarf'' jobs - sections added to an existing timber board on the nose to allow more lift.
-It was this work that led him to the use of resin and fibreglass, developed during the Second World War, to strenghten the added sections.
-Although not primarily seeking weight reduction, he also experimented with polystryene foam, in use as an insulation material.
-The foam reacted unfavourably with polyester resin, but Simmons laminated the foam inside solid wood rails and plywood decks and bottoms.
-This construction approach would be reprised in the late 1980's with the development of timber laminated epoxy boards.

 Bob Simmons - or Dave Barham,